Boosting Object Representation Learning via Motion and Object Continuity: Experimental Evaluations

-\textbf{MOC improves latent object encodings (Q2).} In the previous section, we presented improvements of a baseline object discovery model, SPACE, via MOC, focusing on SPACE's original task of object discovery.
-However, our investigations in Fig.~\ref{fig:motivation} exhibited that even when the object detection performance was promising (\eg Space Invaders) the object representations themselves proved less useful for a downstream task as simple as object classification.
+\textbf{MOC improves latent object encodings (Q2).} In the previous section, we presented improvements of base object discovery models, SPACE and SLAT, via MOC, focusing on the task of object discovery for which these models were mainly developed for and evaluated on.
+However, our investigations in Fig.~\ref{fig:motivation} exhibited that even when the object detection performance was promising (\eg Space Invaders) the object representations themselves proved less useful for a downstream reasoning task as simple as object classification.
 Thus, apart from improvements in the detection itself, additional improvements need to be achieved in terms of optimal object representations for such models to actually be integrated into a more complex downstream setup.
-With \textbf{Q2}, we thus wish to investigate the effect of the MOC scheme on improving a baseline model's Type II errors, \ie the usefulness of a model's latent object representations.
+With \textbf{Q2}, we thus wish to investigate the effect of the MOC scheme on improving a base model's Type II errors, \ie the usefulness of a model's latent object representations.

-To answer \textbf{Q2}, we first look at the adjusted mutual information (AMI) of the encodings.
-Essentially, one computes a clustering on the latent object encodings and compares the clustering to a ground truth clustering (\cf App.~\ref{appendix:evaluation_metrics} for details).
-Fig.~\ref{fig:AMI_Few_shot} presents the AMI for the three following configurations: SPACE, SPOC and SPOC w/o OC.
-One can observe immense improvements for SPOC in comparison to the baseline model.
-In addition, one can observe the benefits of leveraging both $\mathcal{L}^\text{OC}$ \textit{and} $\mathcal{L}^\text{M}$.
-As the object encodings in the original SPACE and in SPOC w/o OC are only optimized for reconstruction, there is little supervision to produce distinct and easily separable object representations.
-Our results indicate that $\mathcal{L}^\text{OC}$ provides a strong supervisory signal on the latent encoding space.
-Lastly, as seen by the reduced cross validation variance, MOC produces less sensitive models (supporting the findings of Fig.~\ref{fig:f_score}).
-We provide detailed AMI scores in App. (\cf Fig.~\ref{fig:fsa_ami_all}).Tg
+To answer \textbf{Q2}, we focus on the adjusted mutual information (AMI) of the encodings.
+Essentially, one computes a clustering on the latent object encodings and compares the clustering to a ground truth clustering (\cf App.~F for details).
+Fig.~\ref{fig:AMI} presents the AMI for the two configurations: base model (i.e. SPACE and SLAT) and +MOC for training with MOC.
+One can observe immense improvements for MOC trained models in comparison to the base models.
+Averaged over all games we observe an increase in AMI from $26\%$ to $69\%$ and $16\%$ to $37\%$ for SPACE+MOC and SLAT+MOC, respectively.

+In addition, one can observe the benefits of leveraging both $\mathcal{L}^\text{OC}$ \textit{and} $\mathcal{L}^\text{M}$ in an ablation experiment for SPACE in which SPACE+MOC w/o OC is trained only via the motion supervision loss.
+Results can be found in App.~D.5 .
+As the object encodings in the original SPACE and in SPACE+MOC w/o OC are only optimized for reconstruction, there is little supervision to produce distinct object representations.
+Our results thus indicate that $\mathcal{L}^\text{OC}$ provides a strong supervisory signal on the latent encoding space.
+Lastly, as seen by the reduced cross validation variance, on average MOC produces less sensitive models (supporting the findings of Fig.~\ref{fig:f_score}).
+We provide detailed AMI scores in App. (\cf Fig.~13 ).